-File Away, in its simplest form, is a plugin that allows you to add a file uploader to your sites front-end which can upload files straight to a directory (any directory) on your server.
-This uploaders uses AJAX to make sure that files can be uploaded smoothly, and comes standard with a progress bar, directory selection, and the ability to rename files on the fly.
+File Away, in its simplest form, is a plugin that allows you to add a file uploader to the front-end of your site which can upload files straight to a directory (any directory) on your server.
+This uploader uses AJAX to make sure that files can be uploaded smoothly, and comes standard with a progress bar, directory selection, and the ability to rename files on the fly.
 In addition, you can use a shortcode to display a list of files from your directories to users, to give them the ability to download a file straight from the front-end.
 You can also easily control who can view the upload form and directory listing, and add previews for these items in a built-in lightbox.

 For the most simple of uploading tasks, this plugin might be a bit overkill.
 But if you want to turn a section of your WordPress site into a complete file storage and management solution, File Away is the way to go.